nextauthjs/adapters/README.md

 1. Removing them from the core package in the short-term
 2. Replacing them with their more up-to-date versions in the medium-term.

 Of course, we will announce and document any such changes thoroughly before taking any action.
+This changes are tenatively slated for `v4.0.0`.

 | Adapter        | Version                                                                                                                                                                          | Docs                                                                           | NPM                                                                                   |
 | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------- |